emera86/SASmanual-MkDocs/SASmanual/docs/medical/exposure.md

 * Both DI and RDI together with Cumulative Dose and Treatment Duration, are described by means of descriptive statistics for continuos variables.
 Additionally frequency distribution together with % of number of Administered Cycle is also provided
 * In combination studies, when applicable, the above information is derived and presented for each drug administered taking into account that the treatment duration may be different for each one of them

-## Delays, Reductions and Interruptions of Treatment
+## Treatment Delays, Reductions and Interruptions

 If it's not explicitely defined in the protocol, in oncology clinical trials a delay of more than 3 days will be considered as a relevant delay.
 Delays of less than 3 days will be considered as if the treatment was given at the right date.
 This standard definition is stablished to account for weekends as non-working days.